fescherer/fennec-tales-blog/README.md

 ## 📕 About

-This blog contains articles about tech, art and game development, feel free to explore and leave your feedback :D
+This blog contains articles about tech, art and game development, feel free to explore and leave your feedback!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>